InTheProcess/Survivor_In_Minecraft/structures/README.md

 - [ ] This task hasn't been completed

 HOW TO UPDATE STRUCTURES PROGRESS:
+NOTICE: If a task has no subtasks, count it as a subtask when calculating the percentage.
 1. Get the amount of subtasks
 2. Get the amount of subtasks completed
 3. Divide the amount of subtasks completed by the total amount of subtasks